erhaym/decrypt-chromium-passwords/README.md

 I censored my keyring secret and my password but it does work.
 We've successfully decrypted the password.

+## Conclusion

-Therefore, a local malicious program running could recover these saved passwords, as we have seen, it just needs read access to the browser's profile directory and the ability to query the user's unlocked keyring.
-For v10 passwords, the attack is even more trivial as the key is public.
+Therefore, a malicious program running locally, with the current user's privileges, could easily recover these saved passwords.
+As we have seen, it just needs read access to the browser's profile directory and the ability to query the user's DE keyring.

+For v10 passwords, the attack is even more trivial as the key is just public information.

+This may seem like some severe weakness, but it isn't: it should be noted that this isn't some kind of vulnerability, it's just a design choice.
+Chrome's threat model explicitly [doesn't include compromised or infected machines](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/security/faq.md#why-arent-compromised_infected-machines-in-chromes-threat-model).
+Thus, stored passwords are only obfuscated against casual access, and that's by design.

+>_Why aren‘t compromised/infected machines in Chrome’s threat model?_

+>_Although the attacker may now be remote, the consequences are essentially the same as with physically-local attacks.
+The attacker's code, when it runs as your user account on your machine, can do anything you can do._

-To demonstrate the practical implications, I've written a [Python script](https://github.com/erhaym/decrypt-chromium-passwords/blob/main/decrypt_passwords.py) that automates this entire decryption process for all saved passwords on Chromium or Chrome.
+With that said, in order to demonstrate the practical implications, I've written a [Python script](https://github.com/erhaym/decrypt-chromium-passwords/blob/main/decrypt_passwords.py) that automates this entire decryption process for all saved passwords on Chromium or Chrome.
 You could also add any other Chromium-based browser and try it, don't forget to also add the path to the DB.

 This tool is for educational and personal research only.
 Use it only on your own systems or systems you were authorized to completely manipulate.
 It should not be used on a session that does not belong to you.

 ## Sources